 - Trail mix: A blend of dried fruit and nuts and anything else you want to throw in there.
 You can buy some already packaged or make your own in ziplock bags.

-- Bliss balls, muesli bars or energy bars: These high energy snacks are great and come in a variety of options.
-Gluten free and vegan options are usually date based with plenty of healthy fats from nuts and coconut as well.
+- Bliss balls, muesli bars or energy bars: High energy snacks are great and come in a variety of options.
+Gluten free and vegan options are usually date based with plenty of healthy fats from nuts and coconut, like Blue Dinosaur Bars.
 Or, you can always make your own to avoid extra plastic packaging.

 - Chocolate: Obviously a crowd pleaser, chocolate is always in my backpack.
 Whether you have a couple of squares during the day or as dessert after dinner, it’s never a bad idea to carry a block or two.